sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ## How does registry and discovery work in Spring based application using Eureka server?
-In a Spring based application there will need to be a Eureka registry that is running.
+In a Spring based application using a Eureka server for service registry will need to be running.
 This Eureka server will act as the registry server where all the microservices will registry themselves.
 Once registered, any client wanting to connect and communincate with each can use service discovery to find an instance of that service to connect and communicate.

+The actua